 - Will need to see their doctor on a regular basis.
-The doctor will evaluate their health, check blood cell counts and their molecular response to treatment using qPCR tests, and possibly perform bone marrow tests.

-- Are advised to receive certain vaccinations, including vaccinations for influenza and pneumococcal pneumonia.
+The doctor will evaluate their health, check blood cell counts and their molecular response to treatment using qPCR tests, and possibly perform bone marrow tests. - Are advised to receive certain vaccinations, including vaccinations for influenza and pneumococcal pneumonia.
 There are two types of pneumococcal vaccines available for adults: a pneumococcal polysaccharide vaccine (PPSV23) and a pneumococcal conjugate vaccine (PCV13).
-Immunizations using live organisms or with high viral loads, such as the herpes zoster or the Zostavax[®] vaccine (the "live" shingles vaccine), should not be administered.
-Patients with CML can receive the shingles vaccine Shingrix[®], because it is an inactivated rather than a live form of the vaccine.
-Your doctor can give you more information.

-- Always need to keep good records and treatment notes, including:

-- Doctors' names and contact information

-- \circ Medical history

-- CML diagnosis
+Immunizations using live organisms or with high viral loads, such as the herpes zoster or the Zostavax® vaccine (the "live" shingles vaccine), should not be administered.
+Patients with CML can receive the shingles vaccine Shingrix® because it is an inactivated rather than "live."
+Current COVID-19 vaccines are also recommended.
+Speak to your healthcare team for more information. - Always need to keep good records and treatment notes, including: - Doctors' names and contact information. - Medical history - CML diagnosis

 - Copies of all pathology reports

 - A list of all treatments

 - Names of drugs

 - Transplant information

 - Any other important information